Metro Center station: History

 Metro Center was one of the original 6 stations to open with the first section of the Red Line on March 27, 1976.
 The original name of the station was "12th and G", but WMATA planner William Herman argued it should be renamed, given the importance of the station and the fact that several entrances would be on other streets.
 Jackson Graham, the WMATA general manager at the time, agreed, and gave Herman twenty seconds to come up with a better name.
 Herman responded with the first words that came to mind: "Metro Center".

 The upper level with the Red Line opened on March 27, 1976 with the rest of the initial segment from Farragut North to Rhode Island Avenue-Brentwood.
-The lower level opened on July 1, 1977 with the initial segment of the Blue Line from Reagan National Airport to Stadium-Armory.
+The lower level opened on July 1, 1977 with the initial segment of the Blue Line from Ronald Reagan Washington National Airport to Stadium-Armory.
 Orange Line service began on November 20, 1979 with the opening of the segment from Stadium–Armory to New Carrollton.
 Silver line service began on July 26, 2014 with the opening of the segment from East Falls Church to Wiehle-Reston East.

 A pedestrian tunnel to nearby Gallery Place–Chinatown has been proposed to connect all six Metro lines within fare control.
 A study was published in July 2005.
 The station was closed from January 16–21, 2021, because of security concerns due to the Inauguration of Joe Biden.